-Rail transportation has declined in Modoc primarily due to the cost of rail infrastructure is expensive to build, repair, and maintain; lack of freight rail service demand has led to rail track abandonment and removal, and once tracks are removed, the likelihood of replacement for future economic rail activity is remote.
+Rail transportation has declined in Modoc primarily -due to the cost of rail infrastructure is expensive to build, repair, and maintain; lack of freight rail service demand has led to rail track abandonment and removal, and once tracks are removed, the likelihood of replacement for future economic rail activity is remote.
 No passenger rail service is currently offered nor is it anticipated in the long-term future.
-During the past 15 years, environmental limits on timber harvesting hastened economic decline and significantly reduced railroad traffic in Modoc County.
+During the past 20 years, environmental limits on timber harvesting hastened economic decline and significantly reduced railroad traffic in Modoc County.

 The Lake County Railroad operates the rail line from Lakeview Oregon to Alturas, CA. General rail freight includes lumber products and perlite, most of which passes through Modoc County.
 Maintaining and improving rail crossing safety are a short and long-range goal.
 Staff at Lake County Railroad continue to stress the importance of preserving the railroad as many Lake County jobs are dependent on perlite mining and transporting products.
 The rail crossing at the SR 299 near Oak Street in Alturas has been identified for rail safety improvements.
 Funding is being programmed to upgrade the location to current standards, which includes a flashing light signal assembly with automatic gate arm and additional flashing light signals over the roadway on a cantilevered arm.
+They were awarded a Short-Line Railroad Improvement Program grant to improve the line through the Pit River Canyon; a location that has had several derailments.